git-effl/new-pico-launcher/README.md

 ![The Homebrew Unlauncher Banner](docs/banner.png)

-# DISCLAIMER!
+# DISCLAIMER!*
 The Homebrew Unlauncher is provided for educational and personal use only.
 It does NOT contain any ROMs protected by copyright or Proprietary System files.
 Users should use their legally dumped ROMs and game backups.
 # I DO NOT ENDORSE PIRACY,SOFTWARE DISTRIBUTION OR ANY OTHER ILLEGAL ACTIVITIES,OK?
 ## Features
 - Can load homebrew and retail games using [Pico Loader](https://github.com/LNH-team/pico-loader).
-- Includes various emulators to run NES,GameBoy,Genesis/Mega Drive,Game Gear,Master System and Wonderswan games.*
+- Includes various emulators to run NES,Famicom Disk System,Game Boy and Game Boy Color Games.
+  (If you wanna use the emulators,please,check the Disclaimer*.)
 - Various display modes
     - Horizontal and vertical icon grid
     - Banner list